soft-jp-com/termio/README.md

 **TermioWin** is a lightweight local web terminal for Windows.

 It allows you to arrange and run up to 36 command-line tools in your preferred layout from your browser.
 It supports major AI CLIs, making it ideal for AI development.
+The professional version offers a prompt flow feature to support harness development.

 ![demo](https://github.com/user-attachments/assets/93cb279f-8942-495e-965f-a314e4623ec9)